retaildevcrews/ngsa-java/README.md

         ```

     - Codespace/VSCode IDE
+      - Wait for the Java Projects to load
+        - Goto File Browser (Ctrl+B)
+        - Expand Java Projects at the bottom, and wait for `ngsa` project to be available
       - Press F5 or select `Run/Start Debugging`
     > wait for `Netty started on port(s): 8080`

 ### [Alternative to secret key] CosmosDB access using Azure CLI